San Francisco to Las Vegas train

 Trip Summary

-There is one daily train from San Francisco to Las Vegas.
-Traveling by train from San Francisco to Las Vegas usually takes 12 hours and 51 minutes, but the fastest Amtrak train can make the trip in 12 hours and 45 minutes.
+2 trains operate daily from San Francisco to Las Vegas.
+The train trip from San Francisco to Las Vegas is usually about 18 hours and 1 minute long.
+However, traveling on the fastest Amtrak train can get you there in as little as 12 hours and 45 minutes.

 Distance | 417 mi (671 km) |